rvivek/rvivek.github.io/posts/test.md

 could not help but love and cherish her.

-To be the first to enter the cosmos, to engage, single-handed, in an unprecedented duel with nature—could one dream of anything more?
+To be the first to enter the cosmos, to engage, single-handed, in an unprecedented duel with nature could one dream of anything more?

 The sky is the limit only for those who aren't afraid to fly!